Garden waste terms and conditions

 Once the inappropriate material has been removed from the container it will be emptied on the next scheduled collection date.

 Collection commencement and frequency

-Garden waste will be collected weekly.
+Garden waste will be collected fortnightly from March 2020.
 Garden waste collections may be suspended to assist with other waste and recycling collections following periods of significant service difficulty such as severe weather conditions.

 Once payment has been received from a new customer we will aim to deliver the garden waste bin or paper sacks, licence and terms and conditions within 10 working days.
 There may be some delays in delivery time during exceptionally busy periods but customers will be advised of this when they request the service.
 A receipt will be issued by email or where requested a receipt number can be provided verbally to those making a payment over the telephone.